SwultCode/Abacus-Simulator/README.md

 This is a personal project, I'm not an abacus expert so historical accuracy is not guaranteed.

 This abacus simulator has been designed for educational purposes, currently through configuring you can explore:
-- The Suanpan (or Chinese abacus) in 2/5 configuration
+- The Suanpan (or Chinese abacus) in 2/5 configuration and both base 10 and 16
 - The Soroban (or Japanese abacus) in 1/4 configuration
 - A binary counter
-- Your own custom abacus's
+- Your own custom abaci

 ## Building